matepek/vscode-catch2-test-adapter/README.md

 These variables will be substituted when a DebugConfiguration is created.

-`name` and `request` are prefilled, so it is not necessary to set them.
+Note that `name` and `request` are prefilled, so it is not necessary to set them.

 Example: